 The Final Wish: A short, punchy sentence wishing them a lifetime of happiness.

-2. 3 Golden Rules for a High-Impact Speech
+2. 3 Golden Rules for High Impact

 -